 Diabetes can damage the nerves in your feet, reduce blood flow and increase the risk of infection.
 In extreme cases, this might lead to foot ulcers, and possibly amputation if the ulcers and infection don’t heal.

-How ageing affects the feet
+How does ageing affect the feet?

 As you get older, the fatty cushioning under the heels and balls of your feet gets thinner, and your skin loses its elasticity and strength.
 Toenails become thicker and tougher, making them harder to cut.